daxtonb/taps-course-assistant/README.md

 ### VA Benefits and Services

 1. Open a lesson
-2. Execute the script using the instruction sin the **How to Run the Script** section below.
+2. Execute the script using the instructions in the **How to Run the Script** section below.
 This will repeatedly click the "Next" button at a frequency of 1 second.
 3. There's no easy way around this course.
-Find something else to do and script will repeatedly click the "Next" button when it becomes available at the end of each video.
+Find something else to do while the script continuously clicks the "Next" button until it becomes available at the end of each video.
 There are a few pages with interactive content or quizzes that will require your intervention, so check back periodically to see if it's waiting for you to intervene.
+Otherwise, the script will do the course for you.

 ### Wounded Warrior and Caregiver EFCT